kumaradi9508/SCT_WD_03-Alternative-Interactive-Quiz-Game/README.md

    .☁️ Backend with database for global leaderboard

+👨‍💻 Author

+Adi – Designed with ❤️ and glowing pixels.

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 Liscense.